proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/01_The_Bitcoin_Standard_Workbook.md

 ---

 **13. The Bitcoin Education Ripple**
-Each participant commits to orange-pilling one person per quarter using the BookMark Breakfast curriculum:
+Each participant commits to orange-pilling one person per quarter using the discussion curriculum:
 - Q1: One family member
 - Q2: One friend
 - Q3: One colleague